 We should all eat bugs.
 Eating insects can have a positive effect on your life in a variety of ways.
-There is the personal experience, the global experience and the environmental impact that eating insects can have.
+There’s the personal experience, the global experience and the environmental impact that eating insects can have.

 Add Bugs to Your Meals

 Many people are surprised by how good insects taste; and that insects come in such a wide variety of flavors.
-Crickets are referred to as having a “nutty” flavor while, for example, water scorpions taste like pumpkin seeds, and katydids have a pistachio-like flavor.
+Crickets are referred to as having a mild “nutty” flavor while, for example, water scorpions kind of taste like pumpkin seeds, and katydids have a pistachio-like flavor.

 Insects offer a whole new culinary experience.